Madrid: Modern Age

-The city changed hands several times during the War of the Spanish Succession: from the Bourbon control it passed to the allied "Austracist" army with Portuguese and English presence that entered the city in late June 1706, only to be retaken by the Bourbon army on 4 August 1706.
+Madrid changed hands several times during the War of the Spanish Succession: from the Bourbon control it passed to the allied "Austracist" army with Portuguese and English presence that entered the city in late June 1706, only to be retaken by the Bourbon army on 4 August 1706.
 The Habsburg army led by the Archduke Charles entered the city for a second time in September 1710, leaving the city less than three months after.
 Philip V entered the capital on 3 December 1710.

-Seeking to take advantage of the Madrid's location at the geographic centre of Spain, the 18th century saw a sustained effort to create a radial system of communications and transports for the country through public investments.
+Seeking to take advantage of Madrid's location at the geographic centre of Spain, the 18th century saw a sustained effort to create a radial system of communications and transports for the country through public investments.

 Philip V built the Royal Palace, the Royal Tapestry Factory and the main Royal Academies.
 The reign of Charles III, who came to be known as "the best mayor of Madrid", saw an effort to turn the city into a true capital, with the construction of sewers, street lighting, cemeteries outside the city and a number of monuments and cultural institutions.
 The reforms enacted by his Sicilian minister were however opposed in 1766 by the populace in the so-called Esquilache Riots, a revolt demanding to repeal a clothing decree banning the use of traditional hats and long cloaks aiming to curb crime in the city.

 In the context of the Peninsular War, the situation in French-occupied Madrid after March 1808 was becoming more and more tense.
 On 2 May, a crowd began to gather near the Royal Palace protesting against the French attempt to evict the remaining members of the Bourbon royal family to Bayonne, prompting up an uprising against the French Imperial troops that lasted hours and spread throughout the city, including a famous last stand at the Monteleón barracks.
 Subsequent repression was brutal, with many insurgent Spaniards being summarily executed.
-The uprising led to a declaration of war calling all the Spaniards to fights against the French invaders.
+The uprising led to a declaration of war calling all the Spaniards to fight against the French invaders.